rparizotto/AssignmentGettingCleaningData/README.md

 ### Code details

 This script is used to load Smartphones Dataset and generate tidy data.
-A full description is available at the site where the data was obtained:
+A full description of the original data is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Here are the original data used for the project:
+Here are the original data used for the project as provided by assignement:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip